stanislavkhatko/stanislavkhatko.github.io/_pages/about.md

 Software was something I fall in love since I got my first PC, I was the one to know the right program and solve computer problem instead of spending hours gaming as my friends.
 I should say it made me a problem solver back then.

-Despite financial (Accounting) and after a Management education I found myself in web development and it was a pushing dreaming power since then.
+Despite financial (Accounting) and after a Management education I found myself in web development, and it was a pushing dreaming power since then.

 I write on <a href='#'>JavaScript</a> lately, though got PHP background.